 - Opting for more sustainable proteins, like fish, chicken, or insects, instead of beef

 - Employing eco-friendly corporate practices, like reducing executive plane travel

 - Offsetting carbon emissions by planting trees

-Keeping the green changes some dog food manufacturers are incorporating in mind, we’ve compiled some stellar sustainable dog food brands for your browsing, including:
+Keeping the green changes some pet food manufacturers are incorporating in mind, we’ve compiled some of the best sustainable dog food brands for your browsing, including:

 1. Open Farm

-About: Open Farm is a sustainability-focused dog food company that manufacturers dry kibble, wet food, raw, and gently-cooked food.
+About: Open Farm is a sustainability-focused pet food company that manufactures dry kibble, wet food, raw, and gently-cooked food.
 What makes Open Farm unique is the company’s commitment to sourcing meat only from humane local farms with ethical animal-raising practices.

 - Meat is #1: All Open Farm recipes feature meat as the first ingredient.

-- Eco-friendly packaging: Open Farm has partnered with Terracycle to create the first nationwide dog food bag recycling program, in which customers can send in their bag to be upcycled.
+- Eco-friendly packaging: Open Farm has partnered with Terracycle to create the first nationwide dog food bag recycling program, in which customers can send in their bags to be upcycled.

 - Manufactured in the USA: Open Farm dog food is manufactured in Minnesota, USA, and the company itself is based out of Ontario, Canada.

 - Dedicated to transparency: Open Farm is extremely dedicated to transparency, promising to disclose its emissions data to the public annually.
 Additionally, the company provides a lot code tracer that allows you to see where each and every ingredient comes from when you type in your dog food bag’s code into the online tracer.

 Areas for Improvement: